Touch Sensors Overview: Discover Key Technologies, Functions, and Applications Today

 Important regulatory frameworks include:

-In the European Union, CE certification is required for electronic devices entering the market.
-This certification confirms that the product meets health, safety, and environmental protection standards.
+In the European Union, CE certification is required for market entry.
+This confirms compliance with health, safety, and environmental standards.

 Useful Tools and Resources for Touch Sensor Technology